 Difficulty level: Moderate

-After federal tax credits, electric cars cost about $4,000 more than comparable gas powered vehicles.
+After federal tax credits, electric cars cost about $4,000 more than comparable gas-powered vehicles.
 However, annual savings are approximately $632 per year – for a yield of 15.8%.
-And, it seems like these savings will only increase in future years as governments raise taxes on gas to raise revenue and fight pollution/climate change.
-I know that in California, for example, premium gas is still around $4.00/gallon, despite historically low oil prices.
+It seems like these savings will only increase in future years as governments raise taxes on gas to raise revenue and fight pollution/climate change.
+I know that in California, premium gas is still around $4.00/gallon, despite historically low oil prices.

 Adding it All Up

 One of the biggest challenges in generating above-average investment returns is scaling these opportunities.
 That’s why I decided to see what it might look like if a hypothetical family with $35,000 to invest might see as their returns if following the advice above.
 Here’s how it all breaks down:

 - 401k Match: let’s assume a slightly higher than average salary if this family has $35k to invest, say $100k annually.
 They would invest $6,000 (6%) into a 401k, generating $9,000 total